TheSongOfEnderion/josee/Chapters/Chapter 6 - Food Solution.md

 As a result, with Fredriech's large mana pool due to his former power, Josee now had a warehouse full to the brim with crops.

-'_...
-Holy shit_', Josee sat at her office table with eyes shaking.
+'...
+Holy shit', Josee sat at her office table with eyes shaking.

 "... isn't this cheating?
 Why hasn't this been exploited yet?
 It's literally fucking broken.
 Fuck!", Josee excitedly cussed.
 No trace of elgance can be seen from her.
 It was as if she was a gangster from the streets.